lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-2.rst

     :name: portal_tut02_step02b
     :alt: A screenshot showing a grid of plots of the object's distance from the Sun and Earth over time.

-**A visualization of the object's orbits in heliocentric and topocentric distances.**
+    Figure 3: A visualization of the object's orbits in heliocentric and topocentric distances.

 .. _DP0-3-Portal-2-Step-3: